Past research into pancreatic cancer

 2005 – People with advanced pancreatic cancer are given precious extra time after our GEMCAP trial finds that two chemotherapy drugs are better than one, significantly boosting survival.
 This combination therapy then became the new standard of care for patients with late stage pancreatic cancer that can’t be operated on.

-2010 – Results from our ESPAC-3 study show an alternative chemotherapy drug is just as good as the standard of care, giving patients whose cancer doesn't respond to treatment an extra lifeline.
-And in 2017 results from the next trial in the series, ESPAC-4, show that a combination of two chemotherapy drugs is more effective and is the best choice for patients who have recently had surgery to remove their cancer.
+2010 – Results from our ESPAC-3 study show that a commonly used chemotherapy is as effective at helping to prevent pancreatic cancer returning after surgery as the standard of care chemotherapy, giving patients whose cancer doesn't respond to treatment an extra lifeline.
+And in 2017 results from the next trial in the series, ESPAC-4, show that a combination of two chemotherapy drugs – gemcitabine and capecitabine – is the best choice for patients who have recently had surgery to remove their cancer.

 2017 – We launch a project we're helping to support that will transform the development of new treatments for pancreatic cancer.
 The PRECISIONPanc project aims to develop personalised treatments for pancreatic cancer, and make it easier and quicker for patients to join the right clinical trial for them.